SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ## Error handling

-When an error occurs, a message is printed along with the object that caused the error and you end up in the debugger REPL shell.
-You can return with a new object as an argument to built-in function QUIT.
-In top-level command mode it understands these commands:
+In case of an error a flag is set that tells the current REPL that the evaluation failed.
+The REPL then calls another REPL to get an alternative value.
+That REPL then prints an error message along with the failing expression and evaluates all expressions read from standard in.
+If REPLs are nested because of further errors, the number of currently nested REPLs is printed before the prompt.
+QUIT will exit the current REPL with its argument as its result.

+During evaluation the I/O channels of the running program are assigned.
+(Fix with stdio macro?)

 | Command | Description                          |
 |---------|--------------------------------------|